Lonely Planet recently named Commercial Drive one of the world’s top 50 neighbourhoods and who am I to disagree.

 Commercial Drive Festivals

-This 300,000+ visitor street festival held on the second weekend of June closes off Commercial Drive from traffic and turns the city red, white, and green!
+This 300,000+ visitor street festival held on the second weekend of June in Vancouver closes off Commercial Drive from traffic and turns the city red, white, and green!

 At Italian Day you’ll find wine tastings, eating competitions, three music stages, food trucks, a fashion show, DJ tent, and more.